aplteam/Tatin/docs/PublishingPackages.md

 This file is only required when the package to be published has dependencies.

-Note that in case you specify a dependency that does not (yet?!) exist on the Registry then this has no consequences.
-The reason is that when a bunch of packages is published then there might well be mutual or worse circular dependencies.
+Note that in case you specify a dependency that does not (yet) exist on the Registry then this has no consequences: the server will not reject such a package.

+That might well come as a surprise, but there is a very good reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
 Insisting on dependencies already being published would not work out well then.

 Usually you will specify just a full package ID as a dependency.
-If you wish  you may also specify either a URL following the http:// protocol or a zip file following the file:// protocol.
+If you wish  you may also specify either a URL following the http[s]:// protocol or a zip file following the file:// protocol.

 Notes: